 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+What you pay for your Part D prescription drugs through our plan is explained in the Prescription Drug Benefits Chart in the Summary of Benefits.

-\ Prior authorization is required for some Part B Drugs.
+Prior authorization and/or Step Therapy is required for some Part B Drugs, Chemotherapy, or Radiation and is the responsibility of your physician.